-The basic components of SySAM can be arranged for a standalone server, for a collection of servers on a network accessing a primary license host, and with multiple, redundant servers across a LAN or a WAN, for backup and load-balancing purposes.
+The basic components of SySAM can be arranged for a standalone server, for a collection of servers on a network accessing a primary license host, and with multiple, redundant servers across a LAN or a WAN, for back-up and load-balancing purposes.

-Depending on which instance of Adaptive Server (primary or secondary servers) you are installing, the procedures for registering licenses vary.
+The procedures for registering licenses depend on which instance of Adaptive Server (primary or secondary license host) you are installing.